 We guarantee to pay for fully working, correctly described devices within 2 working days of your collection/drop-off date where your chosen payment method is bank transfer (BACS) or PayPal (standard 3.4% PayPal fee for receiving funds applies).
 If payment by cheque is requested, we raise your cheque just as quickly but delivery time depends on Royal Mail.
 Faulty devices take 1 extra working day to process.
 We guarantee to pay the sum quoted provided the condition and supplied accessories you selected are consistent with the machine we receive.
 If they are not, we assume this is unintentional and we will offer the current online quote price based on the device as we received it.

 The mac2cash.com web site is operated by The Bookyard Ltd., a recycling company who focus on re-use.
-We are registered as a waste carrier with the UK Environment Agency (carrier licence number CBDU108470) and we are certified and audited by ADISA, the gold standard for the IT Asset Disposal industry.
-If your Mac is disassembled for parts rather than re-sold, any parts or materials that cannot be re-used in any way are recycled responsibly using material-specific recycling services including Virogreen & BatteryBack.
+We are registered as a waste carrier with the UK Environment Agency (carrier licence number CBDU108470).
+If your Mac is disassembled for parts rather than re-sold, any parts or materials that cannot be re-used in any way are recycled responsibly using material-specific recycling services including Restore.
 However, such material processing still consumes energy and produces waste.
 We believe that re-use is the ultimate form of recycling which is why we strive to make every conceivable part of every Apple product available for the repair of other faulty Apple products which would otherwise end up being recycled or binned themselves.
 From the big parts like logic board & LCDs down to individual screws & key caps, it's all available on thebookyard.com web store.
 Keeping one faulty machine out of the bin and re-using it's working parts can fix a dozen other machines and keep them from the bin.
 Although we have expanded into other areas, this recycling model is still the core of what we do and the reason we do it.

-We take your data security very seriously and we are certified and audit by ADISA, the gold standard for the IT Asset Disposal industry.
+We take your data security very seriously.
 For full information on our GDPR compliance, data protection and privacy policies, see our privacy page.
 We guarantee that personal data on your machine will not be accessed in any way but will be securely erased and overwritten imediately once your payment has been authorised, using a 7-pass overwrite algorythm exceeding the DoD 5220.22-M specification.
 Where required for corporate compliance, media can be erased using Blancco 5 and a closed system certificate of data sanitisation provided.

 Your contact details are used solely for the purpose of collecting and paying for your machine, and will never be used by us for any other purpose or passed on to any other company unless the machine received is believed to have been stolen.